 Timekeeping, for all German people, is essential.
 Arriving late for a meeting is considered unprofessional, and arriving late for a dinner appointment is seen as just plain rude.

 Learning to tell the time in German

 Learning to tell the time isn’t just about looking at your watch, phone, or the town centre clock.
 That’s easy.
 Knowing the time, if it is said to you over the phone or face to face, isn’t quite so simple.
-For example, you take a phone call from your German business colleague, and he asks you to meet him in the bar, next to their offices at halb acht.
-Make sure you understand the time; otherwise, you will arrive an hour late.
+For example, you take a phone call from your German business colleague, who asks you to meet him in the bar next to their offices at halb acht.
+Ensure you understand the time; otherwise, you will arrive an hour late.

 Once you get used to it, it will become second nature, but meanwhile, when you are in Germany on business; or speaking over the telephone, remember to stop and think.